Hi!

 string inFile = @"c:/pdftest/99180_d8390159-b0f0-45c8-bdff-683472a31cc1.pdf";

-// load input PDF file
+// Load input PDF file

 Document doc = new Document(inFile);

-// convert document to PDF/A compliacne format
+// Convert document to PDF/A compliance format

 doc.Convert(new MemoryStream(), PdfFormat.PDF_A_1B, ConvertErrorAction.Delete);

-// save PDF/A output
+// Save PDF/A output

 doc.Save("c:/pdftest/ConvertedPDF_A_1b.pdf");